ianshin0324-max/Project/README.md

 In your dataset directory create a new file named labels.txt.
-In labels.txt, put each country in alphabetical order.
+Once your inside labels.txt, put each country in alphabetical order.
 It won't work unless it is all in alphabetical order.

 After you have put it all in alphabetical order run the docker container: